KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 I learned of [L'Opera](https://lopera.com/) through Mariatta's [PyCon US 2026 website](https://travel.mariatta.ca/pycon-us-2026/).

 ![](pycon-us-2026-recap-images/lopera-website.png)
-I poked a bit of fun at it on social media...
+I poked a bit of fun at the restaurant on social media...

 But, I love Italian food and the restaurant had great reviews.
 It did not disappoint!